Nicholas Queytrot

-Queytrot was also rather lax in his observation of the English Statute of 1406 (7 Henry IV c.17) which prohibited a master from hiring an apprentice whose father's annual income was less than 20 shillings.
-In 1525 and again in 1541 he was summoned before the Court of Exchequer (Ireland) for breach of the statute; but the fines imposed must have been small, since he continued to prosper in his business dealings.
+Queytrot was also rather lax in his observation of the English statute, the Labourers Act 1405 (7 Hen.
+4. c.
+17), which prohibited a master from hiring an apprentice whose father's annual income was less than 20 shillings.
+In 1525 and again in 1541, he was summoned before the Court of Exchequer (Ireland) for breach of the statute and fined; but the fines imposed must have been small, since he continued to prosper in his business dealings.

 More creditably he was a member, and for a time the Master, of Saint Anne's Guild, the leading religious guild in medieval Dublin, which was based at St. Audoen's Church.